Over & Over (Captain Hollywood Project song)

 "Over & Over" is a song by German musician known under the pseudonym of Captain Hollywood Project, released in 1996 as the first single from his third album, The Afterparty (1996).
-Featuring vocals by singer Petra Spiegl, it peaked at number 13 in Finland, number 35 in Austria and number 45 in Germany.
+Featuring uncredited vocals by singer Petra Spiegl, it peaked at number 13 in Finland, number 35 in Austria and number 45 in Germany.

 Music video

 The music video for "Over & Over" was directed by Frank Paul Husmann-Labusga.